dvopsway/datasploit/docs/home.md

 ## Before running the program, please make sure that you have:
 * Changed the name of the file 'config_sample.py' to config.py
 * Entered all the required APIs in config.py file, as mentioned above.
-* Installed MongoDb and the mongodb is running.
-[Refer to documentation](https://docs.mongodb.com/manual/installation/):

 ## Usage